What is the EAHN?

 The Network seeks to overcome limitations imposed by national boundaries and institutional conventions through pursuit of the following aims:

 In 2010, the first international conference was held at Guimaraes in Portugal.
-Now an established biennial event, the Biennial Conference has been hosted in Brussels (2012), Turin (2014), Dublin (2016) and Tallinn (2018).
-The 6th Biennial Conference will be held in Edinburgh in 2020.
+Now an established biennial event, the Biennial Conference has been hosted in Brussels (2012), Turin (2014), Dublin (2016), Tallinn (2018) and Edinburgh (online, 2021).
+The 7th Biennial Conference will be held in Madrid in 2022.
 In intermediate years, the EAHN co-hosts smaller thematic events in various locations.